Updated: Mar 27, 2022

 It's a week of honoring for this important man, and I find myself hopeful for our country.

 Trump's presidency was scary.
-Seeing people killed by police was shocking.
-The 2020 election being so close was eye-opening.
+Seeing people killed by police was/IS shocking.
+The 2020 election being so close for Biden's loss was eye-opening.

 We can take a breath.